meleu/tdd-ruby/symbols-attributes-and-errors.md

 ### Write the test first

-From that list, let's pick "a wallet starts with zero balance" and write a test for it:
+Let's create a `wallet_test.rb` file, and, from that list, pick "a wallet starts with zero balance" and write a test for it:

 ```ruby
 require "minitest/autorun"